How To Find Free Camping In The USA

-Freecampsites.net is our go-to website for free camping.
+Freecampsites.net used to be our go-to website for free camping before The Dyrt came along.
 All types kinds of camping are listed here including dry, primitive, and stealth camping.
 The site looks dated, does not have an app, and it’s not mobile-friendly.
 However, this is the most comprehensive list of free campsites that we have found.
 Free-campsites.net content is completely user-submitted.

 Because anyone can submit content, it includes many gems and many duds.
 Fortunately, there is a comment section for each location so you can determine if it is going to be a suitable place to stay.
 If it’s late and you just need a parking spot for the night you might be less picky than if you’re looking for a home base for a week.
 If you want to be completely sure that a campsite is valid, pick a place that has multiple recent reviews.

 This resource is similar to Freecampsites.net.
 In most cases, it’s not quite as populated with options, but it does have unique spots and has a big benefit of partially working offline with the app.
 You won’t get photos, but it saves the locations in an offline mode which is something that freecampsites.net doesn’t do.
 These first two options pair really well together to have a large number of locations to choose from.

 US Public Lands App (Android and iPhone)

 This app is great for finding your own campsites.
 It is a simple but effective color-coded map of all of the different types of public lands.
 It’s especially useful in the western states because there is so much BLM, National Forest, and WMA areas.

 This takes some experimenting.
 BLM land is commonly used for grazing livestock and small areas can be privately owned (usually they will be marked or fenced off).
 Sometimes a train will be parked on the entrance road you were planning on using.
 Surprisingly often we find campfire rings in areas that aren’t marked on any of the campsite resources.